madelinezug/5CMenuTutorial/README.md

 ###Adding files & code

+More detailed instructions with pictures for a similar app structure are available [here] (https://www.ralfebert.de/tutorials/ios-swift-uitableviewcontroller/)

 We need a file for each of the TableViewControllers we added to the storyboard.
 This is where we will further specify how our app should look and behave.

 Add a new file by selecting File->New->CocoaTouch Class and filling in UITableViewController for the subclass and ViewController for the main class.